g3rv4/g3rv4.com/_posts/2017-01-01-I-got-a-job-at-stackoverflow.md

 On June 30th, the company I was happily working for entered into "maintenance mode".
 That meant we wouldn't have a development team anymore and all the work we'd do would be focused on keeping our sites alive to fulfill existing contracts.
 Fortunately, I was offered a retainer to take care of that... but this was the first time in my adult life I didn't have a full time job (and the first time actively *looking* for one).

 ## The job search
-I started applying for jobs mainly via [Stack Overflow Jobs](https://stackoverflow.com/jobs) (the product I work on now).
+I started applying for jobs mainly via Stack Overflow Jobs (RIP) (the product I worked on when I started at Stack Overflow).
 I managed to get some interviews, I made it to the last round at HotJar, but in the end they went with somebody else.

 I wasn't too concerned about my situation though, my goal was to make some lemonade and end up working in a job I loved even more, so I was quite selective when applying.
 I put a lot of work on each cover letter I sent (if I wasn't able to write a cover letter that made me happy, I would just avoid applying).
 I wanted my potential employers to realize how much I **love** what I do, how much I could love that position and why they could love me back.
 It was of course about technology, but it was more about feelings.
 Why? because what I work on is a big part of my day to day happiness.
 Because I will end up working way more than 40 hours per week, as I keep on thinking about work when I sleep, when I run, when I travel.